ahmedssabir/Textual-Visual-Semantic-Dataset/README.md

-Although this approach is proposed to take the advantage of the dataset, we also investigate the use of out-of-the-box tools to estimate the relatedness score between the short text (i.e. caption)  and its environmental visual context (visual classifier).
+Although this approach is proposed to take the advantage of the dataset(visual semantic), we also investigate the use of out-of-the-box tools to estimate the relatedness score between the short text (i.e. caption)  and its environmental visual context (visual classifier).

 For this we follow similarity to probability based approach but